LSAMP

 Mountain to Sea NC LSAMP

-The LSAMP Scholars program, overseen by Provost Coger, provides resources to help Scholars become future leaders in science, engineering, or math.
-Scholars receive stipends and are given access to special opportunities, including near-peer mentoring, relationship building with faculty, workshop-style sections for some introductory courses, and funding for research and/or internships.
+The LSAMP Scholars program at East Carolina University provides resources to help its scholars become future leaders in science, engineering, or math.
+Scholars receive stipends and have access to program-designed engagements (e.g., near-peer mentoring, relationship building with faculty, small workshop-style sections for some introductory courses, networking with other LSAMP scholars), and avenues for research and/or internships

 What is LSAMP?

-• Financial award for the duration of the fellowship ($3000 annually, renewable)
+• Financial award for the duration of the fellowship ($1500 for the fall semester, renewable for the spring semester)

 • LSAMP Scholar community activities with near-peer mentors and opportunities to build professional relationships with faculty